elastic/elastic-charts/packages/charts/api/charts.api.md

 // Warnings were encountered during analysis:
 //
-// src/chart_types/partition_chart/layout/types/config_types.ts:137:5 - (ae-forgotten-export) The symbol "TimeMs" needs to be exported by the entry point index.d.ts
-// src/utils/themes/theme.ts:216:5 - (ae-forgotten-export) The symbol "TextAlign" needs to be exported by the entry point index.d.ts
+// src/utils/themes/theme.ts:217:5 - (ae-forgotten-export) The symbol "TextAlign" needs to be exported by the entry point index.d.ts
-// src/utils/themes/theme.ts:217:5 - (ae-forgotten-export) The symbol "TextBaseline" needs to be exported by the entry point index.d.ts
+// src/utils/themes/theme.ts:218:5 - (ae-forgotten-export) The symbol "TextBaseline" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)